Entry requirements for international students

 Each study level has different requirements.

-Check that your qualification meets the international minimum academic requirements for a course.
+Download our entry requirements guide to check if your qualification meets the international minimum academic requirements for a course:

 Additional or supplementary entry requirements